mletras89/multiTile-architecture/README.md

-# Module Scheduling Simulator for Multicore Architectures
+# Modulo Scheduling Simulator for Multicore Architectures

 This repository presents the implementation of a system level simulator.
 Here, the simulation of an application to a many core architecture is performed.